The Bankrate promise

 The Venmo Credit Card doesn’t have an annual fee, and rewards can be converted into Bitcoin, Ethereum, Bitcoin Cash or Litecoin.

 The bottom line

-Whether you should invest in crypto is a larger conversation, but if you are optimistic about crypto’s future (or even just crypto-curious), these rewards cards offer a fairly low-risk way to put some skin in the game.
+Also, know that the jury is out on whether crypto is on the rise or doomed to fail in the long run.
+Whether you should invest in crypto is a larger conversation, but if you are optimistic about crypto’s future — or even just crypto curious — these rewards cards offer a fairly low-risk way to get some skin in the game.